 Job Description: Plan, direct, or coordinate activities in such fields as architecture and engineering or research and development in these fields.

 - Solicit project support by conferring with officials or providing information to the public.

-These are the skills Architectural and Engineering Managers say are the most useful in their careers:
+When polled, Architectural and Engineering Managers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Time Management: Managing one’s own time and the time of others.